Achieving Financial Freedom One Income Slice At A Time

 2) Check Your Credit Score: Everybody needs to check their credit score at least once a year given the risk of identity theft as well as the importance of having a good credit score when borrowing money, apply for a mortgage, and applying for a job.
 30% of all credit reports are wrong!
 For over a year, I thought I had a 790ish credit score until my mortgage refinance bank on day 80 told me they could not proceed due to a $8 late payment by my tenants from two years ago!
 Thanks to the late payment, my credit score was hit by 110 points to 680 and I could not get the lowest rate!
 Check your credit score for free here at GoFreeCredit.com and protect yourself.
 A credit score is important for potential job opportunities and getting the best rates on mortgage loans, car loans, and credit card loans.
 The industry average credit score for rejected mortgage applicants is 729!
 Where do you stand?

 2) Refinance Your Mortgage: If you are a homeowner and you have not refinanced in the past year, I strongly suggest you check online to see what the latest rates are at the very least.
-The Federal Reserve launched QE3 and have really pushed interest rates down.
+The Federal Reserve launched QE3 and have really pushed interest rates down but is now considering tapering now that the economy is better.
 I always check with Quicken Loans because they are fast, quick, and provide a no obligation real quote based on the input you provide.
 I recently refinanced to a 5/1 ARM for 2.625% in the Summer of 2012 after just refinancing in the fall of 2011 for 3.125% from 3.625%.
 Thanks to taking action, I am now saving around $4,000 in interest a year!